Apicurio/apicurio.github.io/_posts/2017-04-06-tech-preview-4.md

 ---
 layout: post
-title: "API Design Studio - The Final Tech Preview"
+title: "Apicurio Studio - The Final Tech Preview"
 date:   2017-04-06 02:00:00
 author: eric_wittmann
 categories: release tech_preview
 ---

 Guess what, everyone?
-We've released [_Tech Preview 4_](https://github.com/apiman/apiman-studio/releases/tag/v0.0.5) (version 0.0.5) of the API Design Studio!
+We've released [_Tech Preview 4_](https://github.com/apicurio/apicurio-studio/releases/tag/v0.0.5) (version 0.0.5) of the Apicurio Studio!

 This release represents the last (most likely) release in the Tech Preview series of releases.
 From now on we'll be entering into Beta territory!
 The